writerjoshua/The-Inkwell/assets/posts/poetry/2026-02-where-is-she-going.md

 ---
-Title: where is she going?
+Title: Where Is She Going?
-Author: beau holliday
+Author: Beau Holliday
 Date: 2026-04-02
 ---